redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/5.4-deploy-containerized-app/README.md

 ### Step 3 - Running the Job Template

-Now that the job template has been created, click on the rocket ship to launch the job template and enter your device name when prompted for the limit.
-Monitor the output for any errors or issues, however hopefully the job executes successfully.
+Now that the job template has been created, click the **Launch** button if you are still within the _Deploy Containerized Application_ Job Template.
+Otherwise, click on the rocket ship on the Templates page to launch the job template.
+Enter your device name when prompted on the limits page.
+Monitor the output for any errors or issues.
+However, hopefully the job executes successfully.

 As a reminder, the output of jobs can be reviewed on the **Jobs** tab.

-Once the playbook completes, visit http://$(your-device-ip-address):1881/ui to view the application running.
+Once the playbook completes, visit http://$(your-device-ip-address):1881/ui to view the running application.

 > Note:
 >
 > For virtualized edge devices, you'll need to use SSH tunneling or just curl the port to check for a response.

-Another thought: this could be added to the end of our provisioning workflow to deploy the application as soon as a device calls home.
+Similar to the bare metal deployment of the application, the automation could be added to the end of our provisioning workflow as soon as a device calls home.

 ### Solutions